-Patients of Chesapeake Urology now benefit from an innovative new diagnostic technology called Blue Light Cystoscopy with Cysview®.
+Patients of Chesapeake Urology benefit from an innovative diagnostic technology called Blue Light Cystoscopy with Cysview®.
 Blue light cystoscopy greatly improves on the traditional white light cystoscopy because blue light technology can actually allow the urologist to visualize more cancer tumors within the bladder.

 What is Cystoscopy?

 Cystoscopy involves the insertion of a small optic instrument or thin tube (cystoscope) with a lighted tip into the urethra and bladder, allowing the urologist to examine the urethra and bladder wall for suspicious lesions.
 If a tumor is found in the bladder during this diagnostic imaging exam, your urologist can perform the removal of the lesion.

 Traditionally, white light cystoscopy has been the “gold standard” for diagnosing bladder cancer.
 However, this diagnostic tool has limitations.
 While white light does highlight abnormalities in the bladder, this light can miss the harder to see tumors.
 Now, utilizing blue light technology, these limitations in detecting hard to see tumors are overcome.
 Blue light cystoscopy is used for patients suspected or known to have a certain kind of bladder cancer called non-muscle invasive papillary bladder cancer.

 Blue light cystoscopy uses innovative imaging techniques that help urologists find bladder tumors more easily than standard cystoscopy utilizing blue light technology.

 Pictured: The photo to the far right shows a bladder image using white-light cystoscopy alone.
 The blue photo to the left shows the same image after using Blue Light Cystoscopy with Cysview® as an adjunct to white light.
 The bladder tumor is highlighted in the pink area.

 How Blue Light Cystoscopy Works